 reading not because they are lazy, defective, or unintelligent, but

-their brains are wired differently from most brains.
-They can’t just
+because their brains are wired differently from most brains.
+They can’t just make themselves

 learn to read; they need the right type of Structured Literacy instruction, which is